Activités hors-piste

 Joyau caché

-Vues spectaculairesPerched on the sunny Cerdagne plateau in the French Pyrenees, Font-Romeu is a resort that runs on sunshine - quite literally.
-With around 3,000 hours of sunlight a year, it holds the title of one of the sunniest ski destinations in France, and you can feel that warmth in everything from the wide, south-facing slopes to the Catalan-influenced culture that gives the village its character.
-Sitting at 1,800m and just 10km from the Spanish border, it blends French mountain tradition with a distinctly Mediterranean spirit that's hard to find anywhere else in the Alps or Pyrenees.
+Vues spectaculairesPerched on the Cerdagne plateau in the French Pyrenees, Font-Romeu is a resort that runs on sunshine - quite literally.
+With over 3,000 hours of sunshine a year, it holds the title of one of the sunniest ski destinations in France.
+Sitting at 1,800m and just 10km from the Spanish border, it blends French mountain tradition with a distinctly Catalan spirit: tapas alongside tartiflette, warm southern light on snowy slopes, and a laid-back character.
+It's earned its reputation with decades of high-altitude sports heritage, including a training centre that has prepared French Olympic athletes since the 1960s

-Perched on the sunny Cerdagne plateau in the French Pyrenees, Font-Romeu is a resort that runs on sunshine - quite literally.
-With around 3,000 hours of sunlight a year, it holds the title of one of the sunniest ski destinations in France, and you can feel that warmth in everything from the wide, south-facing slopes to the Catalan-influenced culture that gives the village its character.
-Sitting at 1,800m and just 10km from the Spanish border, it blends French mountain tradition with a distinctly Mediterranean spirit that's hard to find anywhere else in the Alps or Pyrenees.
+Perched on the Cerdagne plateau in the French Pyrenees, Font-Romeu is a resort that runs on sunshine - quite literally.
+With over 3,000 hours of sunshine a year, it holds the title of one of the sunniest ski destinations in France.
+Sitting at 1,800m and just 10km from the Spanish border, it blends French mountain tradition with a distinctly Catalan spirit: tapas alongside tartiflette, warm southern light on snowy slopes, and a laid-back character.
+It's earned its reputation with decades of high-altitude sports heritage, including a training centre that has prepared French Olympic athletes since the 1960s

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.